timm/fun/docs/index.md

 of data mining and optimization are so closely connected that data miners can work as optimizers and vice versa.
 Once refactored in that way,
 the new code offers many novel design options, some of which could even contribute to ethical goals.
 For example:

-- It is ethical to deliver transparent and reliable code;
-   - Rule learners help transparency;
+- It is ethical to deliver transparent and reliable code: rule learners help transparency;
-   - Multi-objective optimization helps reliability.
+  multi-objective optimization helps reliability);
-- Inclusiveness is an ethical goal;
-   - Inclusiveness is helped by transparency;
+- Inclusiveness is an ethical goal: inclusiveness is helped by transparency; also,
-   - Active learners, that incrementally improve a system using just a few (carefully selected) questions help humans to be included in the development process.
+  active learners, that incrementally improve a system using just a few carefully selected questions help humans to be included in the development process).
-- Explanation is another goal, that help's transparency and inclusiveness.
+- Explanation is another goal, that helped by transparency and inclusiveness.
   It is  also a
-  legal requirement for AI systems[^legal].
-    - Rule learners, and contrast sets learners, help explanation.
+  legal requirement for AI systems[^legal]: rule learners, and contrast sets learners, help explanation.
-- Privacy is another ethical goals:
-   - Prototype learners sub-sample the data, thus making private anything outside the prototypes.
+- Privacy is another ethical goals: prototype learners sub-sample the data, thus making private anything outside the prototypes.
 - etc.